vinhttran/fad_diets_ml/readme.md

 # Description

 I have a background in nutrition.
-When I bring this up, one of the first questions I always get is, “What do you think about <insert fad diet>?"
+When I bring this up, one of the first questions I always get is, “What do you think about ...insert fad diet...?"
 Limitations of traditional nutrition research include: a large investment in money and time, involvement of human subjects, and not being agile enough to keep up with rapidly-changing trends.
 Measuring sentiment on social media is a way to guide research to overcome some of these limitation.
 From a public health perspective, investments can be made into diets that are shown to have an association with an outcome like obesity.
 From a marketing perspective, companies can glean insights on what consumers are interested in.
 The diet and weight loss industry in the US is estimated to be worth $72 billion dollars.

 #### Goals and Questions:
 (1) Perform topic modeling and sentiment analysis of "fad" diet tweets.